flojoy-ai/studio/CYPRESS.md

       // The name of the application under test.
       // All tests for the same app should share the same app name.
       // Set this name wisely: Applitools features rely on a shared app name across tests.
-      appName: "[Name of the repository that you are testing]",
+      appName: "[Name of the repository that is being tested]",

       // The name of the test case for the given application.
       // Additional unique characteristics of the test may also be specified as part of the test name,